OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-43.md

 Take double the money with you, and return the money that was placed back in the mouths of your sacks.
 Perhaps it was an oversight.

 ## Genesis 43:13
-Take your brother also, and go back to the man at once.
+Take your brother as well, and return to the man without delay.

 ## Genesis 43:14
 And may God Almighty grant you compassion in the sight of the man, so that he will release your other brother and Benjamin to you.
 As for me, if I am bereaved, I am bereaved.”